Originally published on Bella Naija on 15 December 2015.

 At the beginning of 2014, all I wished for was progress and a change of lifestyle + scene.
 I badly wanted to leave where I was, and move somewhere else where I didn’t have a boss that was an authoritative jerk who made me feel like I didn’t have a brain.

 I lived in Lagos and I hated it.
 The traffic, the heat, the people everywhere, the rude molue drivers.
 Everything about the city drained me.
 There was no obvious way at the time for me to change my life but it was all I could think about.

 Life as a striving Nigerian youth seemed pretty set and I was tired of it being my life, and determined to change it.
-Fast forward to the end of the year, and I relocated from Nigeria to South America (purely on my brain’s merit); moved from paid employment to having my own business with equity free capital funding; left a sucky relationship to one filled with love, and my family is doing fine.
+Fast forward to the end of the year, and I relocated from Nigeria to South America; moved from paid employment to having my own business with equity free capital funding; left a sucky relationship to one filled with love, and my family is doing fine.
 I’m happier than I’ve ever been in my adult life.

 The major factor that changed my life is the way I started to think.
 I was tired of thinking from a disadvantaged point, and decided to give positive thinking a try, because why the hell not.

 ● I expelled all negative thoughts and emotions from my life, and started to practise feeling good all the time.
 At a point, you have to get tired of feeling the way you’ve always felt.
 If life is such a drag, why are you still living?
 You are definitely alive for a reason.

 ● I focused on exactly what I wanted from the year, and thought about them every day.
 Note: I didn’t think about what I didn’t want.
 I only focused on what I did want.
 Example, instead of saying “I don’t want to be in debt”, say “I want to be financially independent”.